Flask-Apps/TDD-Code-Evaluation/services/client/README.md

 - `sudo npm install -g n`
 - `sudo n stable`

+## Other things I did

+- removed the lock file `package-lock.json`
+- `echo 'package-lock=false' >> .npmrc`: to simplify the development process, we tell npm to not create the lock file for future module installations

 ## Available Scripts

 In the project directory, you can run: